Bandits with Knapsacks

 \subsection{Related work}

-The study of prior-free algorithms for stochastic MAB problems was initiated by \cite{LR85,bandits-ucb1}.
-Subsequent work supplied algorithms for stochastic MAB problems in which the set of arms can be infinite and the payoff function is linear, concave, or Lipschitz-continuous; see a recent survey \cite{Bubeck-survey12} for more background.
+The study of prior-free algorithms for stochastic MAB problems was initiated by \citet{Lai-Robbins-85} and \citet{bandits-ucb1}.
+Subsequent work supplied algorithms for stochastic MAB problems in which the set of arms can be infinite and the payoff function is linear, concave, or Lipschitz-continuous; see a recent survey \citep{Bubeck-survey12} for more background.
 Confidence bound techniques have been an integral part of this line of work, and they remain integral to ours.

 As explained earlier, stochastic MAB problems constitute a very special case of bandits with knapsacks, in which there is only one type of resource and it is consumed deterministically at rate 1.
-Several papers have considered the natural generalization in which there is a single resource \asedit{(other than time)}, with deterministic consumption, but different arms consume the resource at different rates.
-Guha and Munagala~\cite{GuhaM-icalp09} gave a constant-factor approximation algorithm for the Bayesian case of this problem, which was later generalized by Gupta et al.~\cite{GuptaKMR-focs11} to settings in which the arms' reward processes need not be martingales.
-Tran-Thanh et al.~\cite{TranThanh-aaai10,TranThanh-aaai12} presented prior-free algorithms for this problem; the best such algorithm achieves a regret guarantee qualitatively similar to that of the $\ucbone$ algorithm.
+Several papers have considered the natural generalization in which there is a single resource (other than time), with deterministic consumption, but different arms consume the resource at different rates. \citet{GuhaM-icalp09} gave a constant-factor approximation algorithm for the Bayesian case of this problem, which was later generalized by \citet{GuptaKMR-focs11} to settings in which the arms' reward processes need not be martingales. \citet{TranThanh-aaai10,TranThanh-aaai12} presented prior-free algorithms for this problem; the best such algorithm achieves a regret guarantee qualitatively similar to that of the $\ucbone$ algorithm.